Hermetic Programming: Parameterizing Access to State

 Introduction

-Dependency injection1 can help tame access to state: don’t let code “reach out” for resources; pass them as parameters instead.
-What if a language takes dependency injection to its logical conclusion, and makes it a semantic property of code, not just a design pattern?
-Then all system resources must be injected—for example, as parameters passed to main.
+Dependency injection1 can help tame access to state: don’t let code reach out for resources; pass them as parameters instead.
+What if a language took dependency injection to its logical conclusion, making it a semantic property of code rather than a design pattern?
+Then all system resources would have to be injected—for example, as parameters passed to main.

 Example (TypeScript)